 - Tell us that You want to urgently Appeal our Adverse Benefit Determination regarding Your urgent concurrent Claim.
 Please include the following: (1) Your name and Medical Record Number, (2) Your medical condition or symptoms, (3) the ongoing course of covered treatment that You want to continue or extend, (4) all of the reasons why You disagree with our Adverse Benefit Determination, and (5) all supporting documents.
-Your request and the supporting documents constitute Your Appeal. - Call our Expedited Review Unit toll free at 1-888-987-7247 (TTY users call 1-800-777-1370), which is available Monday through Saturday from 8:30 a.m. to 5 p.m.
-After hours, You may leave a message and a representative will return Your call the next business day - Send Your written request to:
+Your request and the supporting documents constitute Your Appeal. - You can submit your request for expedited review of your appeal by calling 1-888-251-7052 or faxing the request to 1-866-338-0266.
+You can submit your written request for an expedited internal appeal to:

-Permanente Advantage Appeals Department 8954 Rio San Diego Drive, 4th Floor, Suite 406 San Diego, CA 92108 Phone: 1-888-525-1553 Fax: 1-866-338-0266
+Permanente Advantage Appeals Department 8954 Rio San Diego Drive, 2nd Floor, Suite 20R22 San Diego, CA 92108 Phone: 1-888-251-7052 Fax: 1-866-338-0266

-To file an oral appeal, call: 1-888-525-1553
+To file an oral appeal, call: 1-888-251-7052

 - When You send Your Appeal, You may also request simultaneous external review of our Adverse Benefit Determination.
 If You want simultaneous external review, Your Appeal must tell us this.
 You will be eligible for the simultaneous external review only if Your concurrent care Claim qualifies as urgent.
 If You do not request simultaneous external review in Your Appeal, then You may be able to request external review after we make our decision regarding Your Appeal (see External Review provision under this CLAIMS AND APPEALS PROCEDURES section). - We will decide whether Your Appeal is urgent or non-urgent unless Your attending health care provider tells us Your Appeal is urgent.
 If we determine that Your Appeal is not urgent, we will treat Your Appeal as non-urgent.
 Generally, an Appeal is urgent only if using the procedure for non-urgent Appeals (a) could seriously jeopardize Your life, health, or ability to regain maximum function, or (b) would, in the opinion of a physician with knowledge of Your medical condition, subject You to severe pain that cannot be adequately managed without continuing Your course of covered treatment. - We will review Your Appeal and notify You of our decision orally or in writing as soon as Your clinical condition requires, but no later than 72 hours after we receive Your Appeal.
 If we notify You of our decision orally, we will send You a written confirmation within 3 days after that.